jgorset/fandjango/README.md

 * `gender` - A string describing the user's gender.
 * `oauth_token` - An OAuth Token object.

-The OAuth token associated with an user has three attributes of its own:
+The OAuth token associated with each user has three attributes of its own:

 * `token` - A string describing the OAuth token itself.
 * `issued_at` - A datetime object describing when the token was issued.